Rocket-CDS/RocketDirectoryAPI/Documentation/CreateAppThemeRocketDirectory.md

 @inherits RocketDirectoryAPI.Components.RocketDirectoryAPITokens<Simplisity.SimplisityRazor>
 <!--inject-->
 ```
-Admin Header to add extra functionality.
-This is a placeholder template. so we do not get a error display on admin.
+The Admin Header template allows you to add extra functionality.  *This is a placeholder template, so we do not get a error display on admin.*

 Create a file called "**View.cshtml**" with this content...
 ```